BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 | Idempotent         | No                 |

-- Before the user creates an order they MUST check if [option_support_large_channel](https://bitcoinops.org/en/topics/large-channels/) is enabled before they order a channel larger than BTC0.16777216.
+- Before the client creates an order they MUST check if [option_support_large_channel](https://bitcoinops.org/en/topics/large-channels/) is enabled before they order a channel larger than BTC0.16777216.

-The request is constructed depending on the user's needs.
+The request is constructed depending on the client's needs.

 **Request**